 \begin{definition} A \emph{letter-coboundary on $X$} is a morphism $c \colon \cA^* \to \R$ (with respect to the additive structure of $\R$) such that, for every $a \in \cA$ and every return word $u$ to $a$ in $X$, we have $c(u) = 0$.
 We call $c$ \emph{trivial} if $c(a) = 0$ for all $a \in \cA$. \end{definition}

 \begin{remark} Host defined letter-coboundaries as morphisms with values in $\S^1$ instead of $\R$ \cite{Host86}.
 It can be shown that both approaches are equivalent \cite{mercat}.
-This additive version is adapted for notational simplicity, especially in \Cref{sec:carac,sec:carac_finite_rank}, and its closer connection with the usual matrix computations that are necessary for computing eigenvalues in concrete examples, such as the ones in \Cref{sec:examples} \end{remark}
+The present additive version is adapted for notational simplicity, especially in \Cref{sec:carac,sec:carac_finite_rank}, and for its closer connection to the usual matrix computations that are necessary for computing eigenvalues in concrete examples, such as the ones in \Cref{sec:examples} \end{remark}